Shortlisting Rules and Incentives in an End-to-End Model for Participatory Budgeting: First-Stage Strategy-Proofness

-\begin{proof} To see that the last of these claims is true, observe that U-FSSP is a special case of R-FSSP, namely when the manipulator can conceive of all the proposed projects, i.e., when $C_i = \bigcup \shortProfile$.\footnote{This may be counter-intuitive at first, but as explained at the end of Section~\ref{sec:R}, U-FSSP does not imply R-FSSP.} The other claims are immediate. \end{proof}
+\begin{proof} The first two claims are immediately derived from the relevant definitions.
+To see that the last of these claims is also true, observe that U-FSSP is a special case of R-FSSP, namely when the manipulator can conceive of all the proposed projects, \textit{i.e.}, when $C_i = \bigcup \shortProfile$. \end{proof}

-All results in this section hold for both the overlap and the cost pref. models, so we will omit them in our statements.
+Interestingly, the link between pessimistic and anticipatory manipulations is not clear.
+Although if a successful pessimistic manipulation exists it ensures that an anticipative manipulation would lead to a weakly better outcome, nothing guarantees that this outcome would be strictly better for the manipulator.